miykael/3dprintyourbrain/README.md

 <img src="static/brain.png" width="400">

-**Note:** To create a 3D surface model of your brain we will use [FreeSurfer](http://freesurfer.net/) and [meshlab](http://meshlab.sourceforge.net/).
-Therefore you should make sure that those two softwares are already installed on your system.
+**Note:** To create a 3D surface model of your brain we will use [FreeSurfer](http://freesurfer.net/), [meshlab](http://meshlab.sourceforge.net/) and [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
+Therefore you should make sure that those are already installed on your system.

 ## Step 1 - Specify Variables